Three Reasons to Study a Master's in Ecological and Environmental Sciences at Imperial

 A Master’s degree can lead to a huge variety of jobs.
 Many past students have undertaken a PhD, while a large number join conservation NGOs, environmental consultancies and carbon restoration companies around the world.
 Other go into roles at multinationals such as JP Morgan and Hitachi.

-Whether you take an MRes or MSc programme, you’ll gain skills in data analysis, basic computing, bioinformatics and genomics which are in high demand in academia and industry.
+Whether you study an MRes or MSc, you’ll gain skills in data analysis, basic computing, bioinformatics and genomics which are in high demand in academia and industry.
 You’ll benefit from Imperial’s exceptional expertise in quantitative data analysis and interpretation, and our long heritage of teaching excellence: one of the seminal textbooks you’ll study is The R Book which was written by former Imperial academic Professor Michael Crawley.

 Discover more reasons to study ecological and environmental sciences at Imperial and browse our diverse range of ecological and environmental Master's degrees.